Celebrating Chinese Tea Culture: Greeting Cards for Tea Lovers

 Tea-Themed Greeting Card Ideas

-- Tea Set Illustrations: Create or use illustrations of traditional Chinese tea sets, such as the Gaiwan (lidded bowl) or the Cha Hai (pitcher).
-These images evoke the beauty and elegance of the tea ceremony.
+- Tea Set Illustrations: Draw or find pictures of Chinese tea sets like the Gaiwan (lidded bowl) or the Cha Hai (pitcher).
+These show how beautiful and elegant the tea ceremony is.

 The Art of Gifting Tea: Occasions and Etiquette